nasa/fprime/Svc/PrmDb/docs/sdd.md

 ## 1. Introduction

 The `Svc::PrmDb` Component is used to store parameter values used by other components.
 The values are stored in serialized form.
 During initialization, `Svc::PrmDb` loads a set of parameters from a file, and stores the values in a table based on the parameter ID.
-Components that need parameters request their values during intialization after they have been loaded.
+Components that need parameters request their values during initialization after they have been loaded.
 Components occasionally receive updates to parameter values via a command, and the new values will be send to `Svc::PrmDb`.
 A command will save the copy in memory back to the file.

 ## 2. Requirements